 Between hills and sea, from the summit of Tibidabo to Montjuic Park, from the avenue of the famous and unmissable Ramblas to the walks along the sea from Port Vell to the Forum beaches, the city of Barcelona, capital of Catalonia, is full of many tourist sites.

-Meeting point between the unmissable Plaça Catalunya and Barcelona's old port (Port Vell) where artists, painters, souvenir shops, restaurants and musicians share the 2 kilometres of the Catalan capital's busiest pedestrian avenues.
+Meeting point between the unmissable Plaça Catalunya and Barcelona's old port (Port Vell in Catalan) where artists, painters, souvenir shops, restaurants and musicians share the two kilometres of the Catalan capital's busiest pedestrian avenues.

 Bordered by a very pleasant promenade that stretches from the square where the monument erected in memory of the famous navigator Christopher Columbus stands to the very pleasant Barceloneta district located along the beaches, the Port Vell is the oldest port of Barcelona.